My Dog’s Behavior

 If you are missing a class that you know about in advance please let your instructor know so you can get the scoop on what you will be missing.
 If you have to miss a class due to unexpected circumstances, you can contact your instructor via email to see what you have missed before the next class.

-Since our class start dates are scattered throughout each month to offer a variety of start times, it is hard to unlikely you will be able to make up your class in sequence.
+Since our class start dates are scattered throughout each month to offer a variety of start times, it is unlikely you will be able to make up your class in sequence.
 We apologize in advance for that!

 Requirements for Classes

 What vaccinations should my dog have before coming to any class?

 We are dedicated to the safety of all the dogs that attend classes, therefore we ask you to have at least 2 DH2PP vaccines before coming into any class.
 This shot should include Distemper and Parvo.
 We encourage a Bordetella shot for puppies, but it is not a requirement.
 For adult dogs we also ask that your rabies vaccination be up to date.
 Please bring in your vaccination papers to your first class.

 What should I bring to the human only Orientation?